prof3ssorSt3v3/mad9034/docs/modules/week12/README.md

 By mastering these elements and principles, you can create effective and engaging visual experiences that enhance your interactive prototypes.

-## Animation, transitions and interactivity
+## Class 2: Animation, Transitions and Interactivity

 ### Animations: What are they?